in a city that's inspired musicians, writers and artists…

 Can I bring a spouse or other travel companion?

 Yes, absolutely!
 It’s great to take advantage of such an opportunity to share such a trip.
+We offer a 3 and 4 day companion packages to cover that same meals, admission fees, and local transportation expenses that are included in your own workshop registration.

 What about meals?